oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL/DenseLinearAlgebra/simple-add/README.md

 The basic SYCL implementations explained in the sample includes device selector, USM, buffer, accessor, kernel, and command groups.

->**Note**: See the `Base: Vector Add` sample to examine another getting started sample you can use to learn more about using the Intel® oneAPI Toolkits to develop SYCL-compliant applications for CPU, GPU, and FPGA devices.
+>**Note**: See the `Base: Vector Add` sample to examine another getting started sample you can use to learn more about using the Intel® oneAPI Toolkits to develop SYCL-compliant applications for CPU and GPU devices.

 ## Prerequisites

 | Optimized for      | Description
 |:---                |:---
 | OS                 | Ubuntu* 18.04 <br> Windows* 10, 11
-| Hardware           | GEN9 or newer <br> Intel® Agilex® 7, Arria® 10, and Stratix® 10 FPGAs
+| Hardware           | GEN9 or newer
 | Software           | Intel® oneAPI DPC++/C++ Compiler

-> **Note**: Even though the Intel DPC++/C++ OneAPI compiler is enough to compile for CPU, GPU, FPGA emulation, generating FPGA reports and generating RTL for FPGAs, there are extra software requirements for the FPGA simulation flow and FPGA compiles.
->
-> For using the simulator flow, Intel® Quartus® Prime Pro Edition and one of the following simulators must be installed and accessible through your PATH:
-> - Questa*-Intel® FPGA Edition
-> - Questa*-Intel® FPGA Starter Edition
-> - ModelSim® SE
->
-> When using the hardware compile flow, Intel® Quartus® Prime Pro Edition must be installed and accessible through your PATH.
-> **Warning** Make sure you add the device files associated with the FPGA that you are targeting to your Intel® Quartus® Prime installation.

 ## Key Implementation Details